MaxAtoms/NLTK-German-POS-Tagger/README.md

 ## Execution in Docker

-Build the container: `docker build -t pos-tagger:latest .` Run it in this repository: `docker run -it -v $(pwd):/tmp pos-tagger:latest` Opening a shell for manual experiments: `docker run -it -v $(pwd):/tmp --entrypoint /bin/bash pos-tagger:latest`
+- Build the image: `docker build -t pos-tagger:latest .`
+- Run a container in this repository: `docker run -it -v $(pwd):/tmp pos-tagger:latest`
+- Opening a shell for manual experiments: `docker run -it -v $(pwd):/tmp --entrypoint /bin/bash pos-tagger:latest`